 📆 Date: multiple dates

-Photo exhibition: Johannesburg, crossroads at Fondation A
+Photo exhibition: Johannesburg, crossed views at Fondation A

 In September, immerse yourself in the exhibition “What’s the Word?
 Johannesburg!” at Fondation A, a unique experience in Brussels.
 Nine young South African photographers reveal their vision of Johannesburg, a vibrant city full of contrasts.
 Between memory, identity and resilience, each shot reveals the complex soul of this fascinating metropolis.
 A must-see exhibition for lovers of culture, contemporary photography and South Africa.